Table of Contents

 - Perimesencephalic SAH

 - Non-perimesencephalic basal SAH

-- SAH of other non-traumatic causes (such as arteriovenous malformation, arteritis, intracranial arterial dissection, venous thrombosis, cerebral amyloid angiopathy, cerebral vasoconstriction syndrome and cocaine abuse)
+- SAH due to other non-traumatic causes (such as arteriovenous malformation, arteritis, intracranial arterial dissection, venous thrombosis, cerebral amyloid angiopathy, cerebral vasoconstriction syndrome, and cocaine abuse)

 Epidemiology of Subarachnoid Hemorrhage